 Officials who wish to participate in the Accreditation Program must submit an Application.
-The enabling legislation specifies that applications must be signed by both the agency's chief law enforcement officer, and by the municipality's chief elected officer or a representative of the local governing body.
+The enabling legislation specifies that applications must be signed by both the agency's chief law enforcement officer and by the municipality's chief elected officer or a representative of the local governing body.
 The chief or sheriff will also be asked to sign an Agency Participation Agreement which specifies the mutual responsibilities of the agency and Accreditation Council.
 The Application and Agency Participation Agreement form is available on-line in the Publications and Forms section.

-Agency officials notify the Office of Public Safety when they believe that all program requirements have been successfully met.
+Agency officials notify the Office of Public Safety (OPS) when they believe that all program requirements have been successfully met.
 OPS then selects a team of experienced law enforcement practitioners who conduct a three day on-site assessment of the agency to verify that it qualifies for accreditation status.
-Verification includes the review of policies and procedures and supporting documentation related to the Accreditation Standards.
+Verification includes the review of policies and procedures and supporting documentation related to the accreditation standards.
 The chief executive officer has an opportunity to review the list of potential assessors prior to this visit and can disqualify an individual if there is a conflict of interest or other compelling reason.

 The assessment team leader prepares a detailed report of the team's findings and forwards it to the Office of Public Safety.
 A copy of this report is then sent to the NYS Law Enforcement Accreditation Council for review and action at its next scheduled meeting.
 If accreditation is granted, it will be valid for a period of five years.

-Chief executive officers of accredited agencies advise OPS of their wish to be reaccredited by submitting a new application near the end of their five-year period of accreditation.
-The reaccreditation process is very similar to one described above for an agency’s initial accreditation.
+Chief executive officers of accredited agencies advise the Office of Public Safety of their wish to be reaccredited by submitting a new application near the end of their five-year period of accreditation.
+An agency’s first reaccreditation is very similar to the process described above for initial reaccreditation.
+Subsequent reaccreditations may be accomplished via an abbreviated compliance audit process in which a sampling of an agency’s program standards are reviewed to verify ongoing adherence to program standards.
 Accredited agencies that have regularly updated their program files are in a very strong position to be reaccredited.